What is an encephalocele?

 When can my baby go home?

 Your baby will go home when he or she has recovered from surgery and is able to take in enough food to maintain and gain weight.
-The baby's respiratory status or breathing also must be stable.
-If it is necessary to send your baby home with equipment, you will be trained on how to care for the baby and the equipment, as well as emergency procedures.
-These babies often require follow-up with a variety of specialists once they go home.
+Your baby's respiratory status or breathing also must be stable.
+If it is necessary to send your baby home with equipment, we will train you how to care for your baby and the equipment, and you will be trained in emergency procedures.
+Babies with encephalocele often require follow-up with a variety of specialists once they go home.

-If you have decided against aggressive therapy, the baby can go home with you with support from a hospice service.
+If you have decided against aggressive therapy, your baby can go home with you with support from a hospice service.

 What is my baby's long-term prognosis?